-Ribwort plantain (Plantago lanceolata) and Greater plantain (Plantago major) are growing abundantly.
-Many people have them in their gardens but don't know about their benefits.
-They are great healing agents that have been used in herbal medicine for centuries.
+Ribwort plantain (Plantago lanceolata) and Greater plantain (Plantago major) are wild plants growing abundantly.
+Many people have them in their gardens but don’t know they are edible botanicals that make valuable plant material.
+They are great healing agents used in herbal medicine for centuries.

 In this article you will learn: